atpoulsen/Microstate-EEGlab-toolbox/README.md

  ##Microstate EEGlab toolbox

 Extention for EEGlab, enabling microstate analysis in Matlab.
-Includes full GUI support and ability to run of from command window.
+Includes full GUI support and ability to run from command window.

 Please cite this toolbox as: